Skandinaviska Enskilda Banken AB publ Sells 69,500 Shares of Williams-Sonoma, Inc. (NYSE:WSM)

-Skandinaviska Enskilda Banken AB publ trimmed its position in shares of Williams-Sonoma, Inc. (NYSE:WSM) by 34.0% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 134,812 shares of the specialty retailer’s stock after selling 69,500 shares during the period.
-Skandinaviska Enskilda Banken AB publ owned approximately 0.18% of Williams-Sonoma worth $13,729,000 as of its most recent SEC filing.
+Skandinaviska Enskilda Banken AB publ trimmed its position in Williams-Sonoma, Inc. (NYSE:WSM) by 34.0% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 134,812 shares of the specialty retailer’s stock after selling 69,500 shares during the quarter.
+Skandinaviska Enskilda Banken AB publ owned about 0.18% of Williams-Sonoma worth $13,729,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently added to or reduced their stakes in the business.
-State Street Corp lifted its stake in shares of Williams-Sonoma by 4.8% in the third quarter.
-State Street Corp now owns 2,505,874 shares of the specialty retailer’s stock valued at $226,631,000 after buying an additional 113,724 shares during the period.
-Western Financial Corporation bought a new stake in shares of Williams-Sonoma in the fourth quarter valued at about $450,000.
-Public Employees Retirement System of Ohio lifted its stake in shares of Williams-Sonoma by 132.5% in the third quarter.
-Public Employees Retirement System of Ohio now owns 70,494 shares of the specialty retailer’s stock valued at $6,375,000 after buying an additional 40,174 shares during the period.
-AXA S.A. lifted its stake in shares of Williams-Sonoma by 26.9% in the third quarter.
-AXA S.A. now owns 119,427 shares of the specialty retailer’s stock valued at $10,801,000 after buying an additional 25,327 shares during the period.
-Finally, Weld Capital Management LLC bought a new stake in shares of Williams-Sonoma in the third quarter valued at about $1,062,000.
-Institutional investors own 98.58% of the company’s stock.
+A number of other institutional investors have also recently added to or reduced their stakes in the stock.
+Oppenheimer & Co.
+Inc. increased its holdings in Williams-Sonoma by 48.3% in the 4th quarter.
+Oppenheimer & Co.
+Inc. now owns 12,588 shares of the specialty retailer’s stock worth $1,282,000 after acquiring an additional 4,099 shares in the last quarter.
+Signaturefd LLC grew its holdings in Williams-Sonoma by 62.8% during the 4th quarter.
+Signaturefd LLC now owns 568 shares of the specialty retailer’s stock valued at $58,000 after buying an additional 219 shares in the last quarter.
+King Luther Capital Management Corp purchased a new stake in Williams-Sonoma during the 4th quarter valued at approximately $234,000.
+Renaissance Technologies LLC purchased a new stake in Williams-Sonoma during the 4th quarter valued at approximately $19,686,000.
+Finally, TD Ameritrade Investment Management LLC purchased a new stake in Williams-Sonoma during the 4th quarter valued at approximately $68,000.
+98.58% of the stock is owned by institutional investors.

-Several equities research analysts recently weighed in on the stock.
-Royal Bank of Canada increased their target price on shares of Williams-Sonoma from $101.00 to $117.00 in a research note on Friday, November 20th.
-Gordon Haskett cut shares of Williams-Sonoma from a “buy” rating to a “neutral” rating and set a $145.00 price target for the company. in a research note on Thursday, January 28th.
-UBS Group cut shares of Williams-Sonoma from a “neutral” rating to a “sell” rating and set a $110.00 price target for the company. in a research note on Monday, February 1st.
-Morgan Stanley upgraded shares of Williams-Sonoma from an “underweight” rating to an “equal weight” rating in a research note on Wednesday, January 20th.
-Finally, Zacks Investment Research cut shares of Williams-Sonoma from a “strong-buy” rating to a “hold” rating and set a $133.00 price target for the company. in a research note on Friday, January 22nd.
-Three equities research analysts have rated the stock with a sell rating, twelve have given a hold rating and four have issued a buy rating to the stock.
-The stock presently has an average rating of “Hold” and a consensus target price of $103.42.
+A number of equities research analysts have issued reports on WSM shares.
+Oppenheimer lowered shares of Williams-Sonoma from an “outperform” rating to a “market perform” rating and increased their price objective for the company from $115.00 to $136.00 in a report on Friday, February 12th.
+Wedbush lifted their target price on Williams-Sonoma from $115.00 to $130.00 and gave the stock an “outperform” rating in a research report on Friday, November 20th.
+Zacks Investment Research lowered Williams-Sonoma from a “strong-buy” rating to a “hold” rating and set a $133.00 price target on the stock. in a research note on Friday, January 22nd.
+Morgan Stanley upgraded Williams-Sonoma from an “underweight” rating to an “equal weight” rating in a research note on Wednesday, January 20th.
+Finally, Citigroup started coverage on Williams-Sonoma in a research note on Tuesday.
+They set a “neutral” rating and a $127.00 price target on the stock.
+Three analysts have rated the stock with a sell rating, twelve have assigned a hold rating and four have given a buy rating to the company.
+Williams-Sonoma has an average rating of “Hold” and an average target price of $103.42.

+In related news, CEO Laura Alber sold 10,000 shares of the stock in a transaction dated Friday, February 12th.
+The stock was sold at an average price of $126.77, for a total transaction of $1,267,700.00.
+Following the transaction, the chief executive officer now owns 399,620 shares of the company’s stock, valued at approximately $50,659,827.40.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CFO Julie Whalen sold 3,000 shares of the stock in a transaction dated Tuesday, December 15th.
+The shares were sold at an average price of $108.04, for a total value of $324,120.00.
+Following the completion of the sale, the chief financial officer now directly owns 56,110 shares in the company, valued at approximately $6,062,124.40.
+The disclosure for this sale can be found here.
+In the last three months, insiders have sold 43,000 shares of company stock worth $4,913,420.
+1.50% of the stock is owned by corporate insiders.

 Williams-Sonoma, Inc operates as an omni-channel specialty retailer of various products for home.
 It offers cooking, dining, and entertaining products, such as cookware, tools, electrics, cutlery, tabletop and bar, outdoor, furniture, and a library of cookbooks under the Williams Sonoma brand, as well as home furnishings and decorative accessories under the Williams Sonoma Home brand; and furniture, bedding, bathroom accessories, rugs, curtains, lighting, tabletop, outdoor, and decorative accessories under the Pottery Barn brand.